Revealed and Concealed Repression: Theory and Measurement: Introduction

-Our first set of results concerns the measurement of repression when the regime strategically conceals it.
-We show that lower concealment costs increase total repression but reduce revealed repression---creating the appearance that the regime is becoming more tolerant.
-Greater ease of concealment leads the regime to substitute away from revealed and toward concealed repression, while also making repression more attractive overall.
-Conversely, as concealment becomes more costly, total repression may decline even as revealed repression increases---making the regime appear less tolerant.
-Similar patterns emerge in response to changes in protest costs.
+We identify two problems in measuring repression: those arising from the concealment of repression and those arising from the deterrence of activists.
+We illustrate the first by showing how lower concealment costs can increase total repression but reduce revealed repression, creating the appearance that the regime is becoming more tolerant.
+When concealment is easier, the regime substitutes from revealed to concealed repression and finds repression more attractive overall.
+Conversely, as concealment becomes more costly, total repression may decline even as revealed repression increases, making the regime appear less tolerant.
+Similar patterns arise with changes in protest costs.
 In sum, observed and total repression can move in opposite directions in response to environmental changes.
-Thus, by focusing on observable repression, existing measures not only overlook concealed acts but may also lead to opposite conclusions about the true trend in total repression.
-We address this problem by leveraging the equilibrium relationships between unobserved total repression and observable parameters.
-We show how total repression can be recovered from observed repression and the public's beliefs, which can be measured through surveys.\footnote{We follow the structural estimation approach, in which unobserved parameters are estimated based on their equilibrium relationships with observed parameters in a proposed model.
-This method has been used in ideal point estimation \autocite{mccarty2006polarized}, bargaining models \autocite{signorino1999, DiermeierEtAl-2003}, third-party intervention in conflicts \autocite{GibiliscoMontero2022}, and the measurement of repression \autocite{AndirinEtAl}.}

-Our second set of results is about the deterrence and backlash effects of repression \autocite{earl_political_2011, davenport_state_2007, Aytac2018, lafree2009impact, Martin2007, Francisco2004}.
-We define backlash (deterrence) as occurring whenever revealed repression causes an increase (decrease) in the likelihood of public protest relative to the public protest that would have occurred when the public knows that the regime has not engaged with the activists---that is, under the prior.
-We distinguish between two settings: (1) when the regime and the public have low conflict of interest, so the regime is more reluctant to concede to activists with demands that are \textit{harmful} to the public, and (2) when they have high conflict of interest, so the regime is more reluctant to concede to activists with \textit{beneficial} demands.

-We show that when the conflict of interest with the public is low, observed repression tends to have a deterrence effect unless the public believes that activists are unlikely to mobilize, so the likelihood of protest absent observed repression is already low.
-However, when the conflict of interest between the regime and the public is high, observed repression tends to have a backlash effect, because the public updates to believe the demands of the repressed activists are likely to benefit them.
+Thus, measures that rely on observable repression not only overlook concealed acts but may also lead to incorrect inferences about trends in total repression.
+We provide empirical support for this logic by documenting a negative correlation between revealed and concealed repression under the Brazilian military regime, using data from the Brazilian National Truth Commission’s final report \autocite{memory}.